-A third push brings the meter to the normal reading.
 The peak and valley values are updated even when they are registered on the display.

 To erase the peak and/or valley memories, press "MAX/MIN" one or two times to display the value to be reset.
 Press and hold down the "RESET" key and simultaneously press "MAX/MIN".
 Release "MAX/MIN" then "RESET".

-[29.3] Reset of the peak memory
+[31.3] Reset of the peak memory

 RESET.
-The "RESET" key is used in conjunction with "TARE" and "MAX/MIN" to erase the memories of tare and peak/valley respectively.
+The "RESET" key is used in conjunction with "TARE" and "MAX/MIN" to erase the memories of tare, peak, valley, total and batch respectively.